Dr Zainab Al-Zaghir

 Dr Al-Zaghir’s extensive knowledge and expertise extend to the classroom, where she offers a diverse range of language-related courses.
 These include Professional Writing, Grammar of Writing, Syntax, Morphology, Composition, Academic Writing, and Research Methods.
 She specializes in courses focused on writing skills development for ESL learners at different proficiency levels.

 Recognizing her exceptional teaching abilities, Dr Al-Zaghir received the Vice Chancellor’s Outstanding Teaching award for the academic year 2020.
 This esteemed award acknowledges her commitment to providing high-quality education and ensuring student success.
+In further recognition of her sustained leadership and impact on teaching and learning in higher education, Dr Al-Zaghir was awarded Senior Fellowship (SFHEA) of Advance HE in 2025.
+This internationally recognized professional accreditation reflects her significant contributions to teaching excellence, academic leadership, and the professional development of colleagues.

-Currently, Dr Al-Zaghir serves as the chairperson of the Center for Educational Development, overseeing the training and professional development of academic staff.
+Currently, Dr Al-Zaghir serves as the Coordinator of the Center for Educational Development, overseeing the training and professional development of academic staff.
 In this leadership role, she upholds high standards of teaching excellence and contributes to the continuous improvement of teaching methodologies and practices.

 Dr Al-Zaghir’s proficiency in linguistics, outstanding teaching achievements, leadership role, and international exposure make her a valuable asset to the Faculty of Language Studies.
 Her dedication to educational excellence, professional development, and cross-cultural understanding continues to positively influence the lives of her students and the academic community as a whole.